Graph editing

 5. Now point your crosshair at the exact direction and height where you want your bots to end their monitoring.

-Map Goal waypoints
+Map Goal nodes

 Note

-Examples of Goal Waypoints
+Examples of Goal Nodes

 _images/hostage_goal_point.png

-Hostage Goal Waypoint (map cs_assault)
+Hostage Goal Node (map cs_assault)

 _images/vip_goal_point.png

-VIP Escape Goal Waypoint (map as_oilrig)
+VIP Escape Goal Node (map as_oilrig)

 _images/bombplace_goal_point.png

-Bomb place Goal Waypoint (map de_dust2)
+Bomb place Goal Node (map de_dust2)

 _images/terrorists_escape_goal_point.png

-Terrorists escape Goal Waypoint (map es_trinity)
+Terrorists escape Goal Node (map es_trinity)

 Jump Connections